tadaspetra/tadaspetra/README.md

 ![Tadas Petra](https://user-images.githubusercontent.com/60107328/95801273-766bdf80-0cbf-11eb-92ea-1f23a8587265.png)

-- I am Tadas Petra and I make youtube videos teaching flutter!
-My goal is to bring anybody including amateurs to be writing professional, well developed code.
-Hence the channel name [Amateur Coder](https://www.youtube.com/amateurcoder)
+- I am Tadas Petra and I make youtube videos teaching flutter: [Tadas Petra](https://www.youtube.com/tadaspetra)!
+My goal is to help everybody from beginners to professional to get a good understanding of the fundamental coding topics that can be used for Flutter or any other framework or language.
 - I have worked with flutter for over 2 years now!
 Using flutter is one of the most enjoyable experiences I've had with coding.
 And the simplicity amazes me.
 - I am also featured on the [Official Flutter Docs](https://flutter.dev/docs/development/data-and-backend/state-mgmt/options#getx) for the GetX package.
 I have made a lot of videos on this package, and I think it makes flutter development even simpler
 <p align="center">